Measure And Optimize First Contentful Paint (FCP)

 You can click on the FCP metric to view details about why the page renders at that point.
 The request waterfall shows what resources need to be loaded before the page can render.

-First Contentful Paint in Lighthouseβ
+First Contentful Paint in Lighthouseโ

-You can find the FCP in the top left of the top of the Lighthouse Performance section.
+After running a test with Google's Lighthouse tool you can find the FCP in the top left of the top of the Lighthouse Performance section.

 To find opportunities to improve First Contentful Paint you can select FCP in the Show audits relevant to options.

-First Contentful Paint in Chrome DevToolsβ
+First Contentful Paint in Chrome DevToolsโ

 You can measure FCP in DevTools by creating a Performance recording.